Ayblue004/revision/README.md

 • The use of technical language that is consistently appropriate for the intended audience
 # Task 3B
 •	Talk about the key performance indicator in the essence of what the stake holder wanted and what you were able to deliver.
+• If possible lsit each KPI and state how you have met the requirement
+• While evaluating give examples and show proof like how that point as applied in the development
 •	Evaluate if all this have been met and how they have been met.
+• Talk about the legal implications of decisions you have made regarding
+  o Storing user data
+  o Assets used
+• Think about concepts like the GDPR, DPA, copyright and accessibility
 •	Talk about future developments which might have been highlighted during development or after development.
 Talk about how this will improve the application.
 ### Guidance
 •	Consider how your solution meets these requirements rather than describing what you did.